 There are plenty of activities available on your own (paddle boarding, biking, and kayaking), as well as additional excursions that can be booked through the concierge.
 These full- or half-day getaways are great for the more adventurous types (or anyone who gets stir crazy), as Mukan offers cenote diving, scuba diving, fly-fishing, and bird-watching.
 History and nature lovers may opt for a tour around the biosphere itself, where a personal guide, Lea Bartel, can show you the ins and outs of the ecosystem.

 Whether you're fishing one-on-one with Charlie, the in-house "aquaman," requesting another margarita on the beach, or enjoying a massage on the lagoon dock, you'll feel like you're the only guest at Mukan.
 The staff gives you their undivided attention, is quick to act on any requests, and will even surprise you with your favorite treats.
-That said, they never made us feel overwhelmed by their attention...it's like they knew just the level we wanted.
+That said, they never made us feel overwhelmed by their attention.
+It's like they knew just the level we wanted.

-And, finally, the sunsets!
+And, Finally, the Sunsets!

-We won't ruin our last point with a photo, but know that taking in the sunset by the lagoon is a must.
+Taking in the sunset by the lagoon is a must.
 On our trip, it was the perfect end to a perfect, stress-free getaway.